 You may have friends who over-promise and under-deliver; who are susceptible to continuously disappointing you by raising your hopes.
-These people don’t entice the best version of ourselves to show, as to them, being in the heat of the moment is reason enough to make their promises.
-Upon reevaluation, they were too enthusiastic and didn’t think it through during their presentation of a certain promise.
-As they wake up the morning after, and the morning after that, they bank on the act of you forgiving them based on maintaining an understanding similar to theirs.
-They place you in a position to be upset at their lack of delivery on a promise.
-In their minds though, they weren’t serious, but in yours, expectations were set and not met.
+These people don’t entice the best version of ourselves to show, as to them, being in the heat of the moment is reason enough to make important promises.
+Upon reevaluation, they find themselves to have been too enthusiastic and regret not thinking through their presentation of a certain promise.
+As they wake up the morning after, and the morning after that, they bank on the act of you forgiving them for not delivering on their boastful promises.
+They place you in a position to be upset at their lack of delivery on a promise, but expect you to understand their sloppy communicative methods.
+In their minds, they weren’t serious, but in yours, expectations were set and not met.

 The Traps of a Promise Made in the Heat of the Moment

-First and foremost, though you may view a broken promise made by an excited individual to be malicious in nature, it’s healthier to perceive it as someone going out of their way to attempt to provide value in a specific, excited, moment in time.
-The excited state they’re in whilst in the heat of the moment lowered their inhibition to promise you something great.
+Though you may view a broken promise made by an excited individual to be malicious in nature, it’s healthier to perceive it as someone attempting to provide value whilst being in an unrealistically excited state.
+The excited state they’re in whilst in the heat of the moment lowers their inhibition to making promises they can’t keep.
 Whilst sharing positive relations, they may have promised to buy you dinner next week, or to hand down a computer they aren’t using.
 As soon as they’ve voiced their ambitious promise, they’ve laid down a couple of social traps.

 The effects of a promise made in the heat of the moment are detrimental to all sides of the dealing.
 Understand that, in the moment, the promise was made out of kindness.
 This article does not advocate the breaking of promises.
 It does however, advocate for you to protect yourself from potential disappointment by analyzing whether others’ promises are being made in the heat of the moment, and in an excited state.

-By legitimately ignoring the promises others make, you’d do well to rid both parties of the traps that have been set by the irresponsible promises made.
-You’d rid yourself of the potential to be disappointment, and you’d rid the person making sizable promises from having to carry the burden of yesterday’s excited dialogue.
+By legitimately ignoring the promises others make in an excited state, you’d do well to rid both parties of the traps that have been set by the irresponsible promises made.
+You’d rid yourself of the potential to be disappointed, and you’d rid the person making sizable promises from having to carry the burden of yesterday’s excited dialogue.